PM Modi speaks to US President-elect Biden; discusses COVID pandemic, Indo-Pacific | Politics

 PM Modi speaks to US President-elect Biden; discusses COVID pandemic, Indo-Pacific

-Prime Minister Narendra Modi spoke to US President-elect Joe Biden on Tuesday, with the two leaders discussing the COVID-19 pandemic, climate change and cooperation in the Indo-Pacific Region, while reiterating their firm commitment to the strategic bilateral partnership.
+Prime Minister Narendra Modi spoke with US President-elect Joe Biden on Tuesday, as the two leaders discussed the COVID-19 pandemic, climate change and cooperation in the Indo-Pacific region, while reiterating their firm commitment to the strategic bilateral partnership.
 This was the first interaction between the two leaders after Democrat Biden defeated incumbent president Donald Trump in the US presidential election.

 "Spoke to US President-elect Joe Biden on phone to congratulate him.
 We reiterated our firm commitment to the Indo-US strategic partnership and discussed our shared priorities and concerns -- COVID-19 pandemic, climate change, and cooperation in the Indo-Pacific Region," Modi said in a tweet.
 The prime minister also conveyed his congratulations to US Vice President-elect Kamala Harris.